My name is Jean Douglas and I am a fully qualified and experienced counsellor.

 I am an experienced counsellor and I have worked for a national charity for a number of years before setting up in private practice.
 My experience includes individual, couples and family work across a variety of settings and with a broad range of clients.
 I also have experience of working with same sex couples and with cross cultural issues.

-Before training to become a counsellor I worked as a nurse and then as a midwife in the NHS.
-I was part of a Bereavement Support Team; supporting families who had experienced loss of a baby/ their pregnancy.
-As a result of my experience I have retained an interest in health related matters and I also offer counselling to those who are having pregnancy related difficulties, including postnatal depression.
+During my career as a midwife I was part of a Bereavement Support Team and as a result of this I have retained an interest in pregnancy and health related matters.
+I offer counselling to those who are having pregnancy and birth related difficulties, including postnatal depression.

 I have worked in a variety of community settings including a domestic violence unit and I understand the impact this can have on couples, individuals and on the wider family.